k2view-academy/K2View-Academy/articles/08_globals/03_set_globals.md

-Click [here](/articles/03_logical_units/05_globals_overrides_priorities.md) for more information and more examples of variable scopes, level and priorities, as reflected also by the SET command.
+Click [here](/articles/03_logical_units/05_globals_overrides_priorities.md) for more information and more examples on variable scopes, level and priorities, as reflected also by the SET command.

-### Understand the Globals Appearance as result of *Set* Command
+### Understanding the Globals Appearance as result of a SET Command

-When running the `set;` commend (with no parameters) at Fabric console, it shows, as outcome, the values of variables exist at current session.
+When running the `set;` command (with no parameters) in a Fabric console, the displayed outcome shows the values of variables existing in the current session.

 * This outcome shows the Globals values as was set among the various ***scopes*** - Shared Objects, LUs, and References.
 Moreover - The Shared Objects Globals are permeated toward other objects  - References, WS and LUs, so that these values also shown at that command outcome.